 2016 IARS Mentored Research Award $150,000

-Junior Research Chair in Perioperative Health Systems and Outcomes
+Research Chair in Innovative Perioperative Care,

 University of Ottawa